How does suffering shape (or not shape) our view and experience of God?

 6. Balancing faith and medicinal science can be hard.

-Not for everyone, but it has been hard for me.
+Not for everyone, but it sure has been hard for me.

 Seeking and then listening to confident doctors tell you what they think is wrong with your body, sifting through gazillion medical opinions, submitting to a bazillion tests, trying out tons of pharma regimens left me exhausted and freaked out.

-I have desired to keep my faith in Jesus, but the medical process and symptoms try to bleed it out.
+I have desired to keep my faith, but the medical process and symptoms try to bleed it out.

 So I’ve learned to be attentive to the Holy Spirit.
 To do my own research.
 To advocate for myself, even when it feels stupid and useless.